brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 }
 {% endhighlight %}

-Now that takes care of the base case so if we were to run the test where 4 arguments is passed in we will have the sum, 10, returned.
+Now that takes care of the base case so if we were to run the test where 4 arguments are passed in we will have the sum, 10, returned.
 {% highlight javascript %}
 function add() {
     if (arguments.length === 4) {